Easy Chicken Noodle Casserole (+Video)

 Cream of mushroom or creamy of celery are also good substitutes for the cream of chicken.
 Or you can even try making your own cream of chicken soup!

-I have not tried making this recipe in a crock pot to Instant Pot but if you try it, please let me know!
+I have not tried making this recipe in a crock pot to Instant Pot, but if you try it, please let me know!

-Yes it can.
+Yes!
 Prepare the casserole as directed but don’t bake.
 Cover the casserole very well.
 I usually put on a layer of plastic wrap then another layer of aluminum foil before freezing.
 It will last up to 3 months.
 Let casserole partially defrost before baking.
 You will probably need an extra 10 minutes or so of baking time since baking it from cold.

 This chicken noodle casserole is so good as leftovers!
 Store leftovers in an airtight container in the refrigerator for up to 3 days.